tbultel/modbus-binding/docs/3-configuration.md

 # Configuration

-## Modbus binding support a set of default encoder for values store within multiple registries
+## Modbus binding supports a set of default encoders for values store within multiple registries

 * int16, bool => 1 register
 * int32 => 2 registers
 * int64 => 4 registers
 * float, floatabcd, floatdabc, ...

 Nevertheless user may also add its own encoding/decoding format to handle device specific representation (ex: device info string),or custom application encoding (ex: float to uint16 for an analog output).
-Custom encoder/decoder are store within user plugin (see sample at src/plugins/kingpigeon).
+Custom encoder/decoder are stored within user plugin (see sample at src/plugins/kingpigeon).

 ## API usage

-Modbus binding create one api/verb by sensor.
+Modbus binding creates one api/verb by sensor.
 By default each sensor api/verb is prefixed by the RTU uid.
 With following config mak

 ```json
 "modbus": [